 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.

-HIST 3510 [0.5 credit] Indigenous Peoples of Canada
+Indigenous Peoples of Canada

 A survey of indigenous histories in northern North America from earliest times to the present.
 The course will cover pre-contact histories; military, economic, social, and cultural encounters with newcomers; indigenous experiences with settler colonialism; and the struggle over decolonization.
 (Field c).